Toloka/crowd-kit/README.md

 ## Installing

 To install Crowd-Kit, run the following command: `pip install crowd-kit`.
-If you also want to use the `learning` subpackage, type `pip instal crowd-kit[learning]`.
+If you also want to use the `learning` subpackage, type `pip install crowd-kit[learning]`.

 If you are interested in contributing to Crowd-Kit, use [Pipenv](https://pipenv.pypa.io/en/latest/) to install the library with its dependencies: `pipenv install --dev`.
 We use [pytest](https://docs.pytest.org/en/7.1.x/) for testing.